LifeSource/hunteru/README.md

     1. To build something cool and challenging myself to learn CSS styling without bootstrap/other css frameworks.
     2. To reinforce what I learn about building application using the MEAN stack.

- Prequisites:
+#### Prequisites:

-Important: My MongoDB is running local as a service on startup of my computer, you may not have this setup, therefore you need to make sure you have a local instance of MongoDB running.

     - Node
     - Express
     - Bower
     - Gulp

- Installtion:
+#### Important:
+My MongoDB is running local as a service on startup of my computer, you may not have this setup, therefore you need to make sure you have a local instance of MongoDB running.

+#### Installation:

     1. git clone https://github.com/lifesource/hunteru.git